sky background

 Frequently Asked Questions

-The Collections Committee is made up of members of the Gallery's Board of Directors, regional arts professionals, artists, and knowledgeable volunteers from the region.
+The Collections Committee is made up of members of the Gallery's Advisory Board, regional arts professionals, artists, and knowledgeable volunteers from the region.
 The committee formally reviews all works that are recommended and meets at least four times a year to decide if the offered works should be acquired or not.

 What is the acquisition process?